-When emailing, calling or meeting with your members of Congress and their staff, it's important to talk about your experience with Parkinson's and how it relates to your everyday life - that's what we mean when we say "tell your story."
+Whether communicating with a congressional office, the media or posting on your personal social media, it is important to talk about experience with Parkinson's and how it relates to your everyday life - that is what we mean when we say "tell your story."
 Sharing your story puts a very real face on the issues that are important to our community, and it helps legislators understand how their actions and votes impact their constituents living with Parkinson's disease.
+Your experience has value.